devopsteam-master/voting-app/README.md

 -   **Security Scanning**: Integrated container scanning to ensure images are free from vulnerabilities.
 -   **Automated Testing**: Automated testing to ensure code changes do not break existing functionality.
 -   **Environment-Specific Deployment**: Support for deploying to different environments such as pre-production and production.
+-   **Monitoring and logging**: Comprehensive monitoring and logging capabilities for insight into application performance and operational health.

 # Prerequisites